 Forget everything you have learned about the moving industry.
-If you are under the impression that you need commercial sized trucks or a large staff to make a profit in the moving business, you are completely mistaken.
+If you are under the impression that you need commercial sized trucks or a large staff to make a profit in the moving business, think again.
 Here’s how to start a moving company without a lot of money, just your truck or van.

 Anybody with a truck or van can start a small weekend moving company to supplement his or her income.
 And you would be surprised as to how much money stands to be made from even a few hours of hauling furniture items around town.
 Individuals stand to make enough to supplement their luxury expenses.
 This can help to improve their overall standard of living in a down economy.

 Still need convincing?
-Here are the ins and outs of starting a moving company with your truck or van.
+Here are the ins and outs of how to start a moving company with your truck or van.

 Diligence and good health